v-h-gn/lectures/published/cs010a/week3/slides.md

 # Tips on the Zybooks Labs

-Review the sections of the Zybooks for branching statements w/ intervals.
+Review testing for values within intervals.

+Be meticulous, don't rush.

 ---